a3r0id/grom-restricted-arsenals/README.md

 - __Q:__ Will multiple arsenals be combined if they apply to the same player?

 - __A:__ Yes.
-If you have multiple arsenals that apply to the same player, they will be combined into one arsenal, with the exception that arsenals that are owned by a classname and arsenals that are owned by a variable name will not merge properly.
+If you have multiple arsenals that apply to the same player, they will be combined into one arsenal, with the exception of arsenals that are owned by a classname and arsenals that are owned by a variable name will not merge properly.

 - __Q:__ How do I add a weapon to the arsenal?